Singularity-Coder/Folk-Caller/README.md

-# Folk-Caller
+# Tele-Caller
-ISKCON Folk Caller App!
+Its a Tele Caller App!